TheRealVigilante/Kareena_VA/README.md

-This is a Repository for AI projects done for the purpose of CodSoft Artificial Intelligence Internship
+This is a Repository for the first task of Codsoft AI Internships

+A rule-based chatbot (controlled by voice)